To apply for the Iowa Individual Assistance Program or the Iowa Disaster Case Management Program visit your local Community Action Agency.

 The grant application may be download by clicking on Iowa Disaster Assistance Application.
-Applications can be turned in to a local Community Action Association, go to www.iowacommunityaction.org to find your local agency.
+Applications must be turned in to a local Community Action Association by the application deadline, Click Here to find your local agency.

 To find out if this program is available in your area, contact your local agency.